mhchia/js-smp-peer/README.md

 npm install js-smp-peer
 ```

-## Usage
+## Components

 ### SMPPeer
-`SMPPeer` is the core logic of `js-smp-peer`.
-It can initiate SMP requests and handle the ones from other users.
+`SMPPeer` is the core of `js-smp-peer`.
+It can initiate SMP requests and handle the requests from others.

 ### Peer server
 A Peer server makes the peers capable of discovering each others and exchanging necessary data used to establish WebRTC connections.
 We use [`PeerServer`][peerjs_server] which is supported by [`PeerJS`][peerjs].
 Check out [`PeerServer`][peerjs_server] for more information.

+## Usage

-#### Connecting to the peer server and run SMP with a peer
+### Connect to the default peer server and run SMP with a peer
 ```typescript
 import SMPPeer from 'js-smp-peer';